Shopify/packwerk/USAGE.md

 If so, you will want to stop the bleeding and prevent more violations from occuring.
 The existing violations in the codebase can be recorded in a [deprecated references list](#Understanding_the_list_of_deprecated_references) by executing:

-    packwerk update-deprecations
+    bin/packwerk update-deprecations

-Similar to `packwerk check`, you may also run `packwerk update-deprecations` on folders or packages:
+Similar to `bin/packwerk check`, you may also run `bin/packwerk update-deprecations` on folders or packages:

-    packwerk update-deprecations components/your_package
+    bin/packwerk update-deprecations components/your_package

 ![](static/packwerk_update.gif)

 _Note: Changing dependencies or enabling dependencies will not require a full update of the codebase, only the package that changed.
 On the other hand, changing or enabling privacy will require a full update of the codebase._

-`packwerk update-deprecations` should only be run to record existing violations and to remove deprecated references that have been worked off.
-Running `packwerk update-deprecations` to resolve a violation should be the very last resort.
+`bin/packwerk update-deprecations` should only be run to record existing violations and to remove deprecated references that have been worked off.
+Running `bin/packwerk update-deprecations` to resolve a violation should be the very last resort.

 See: [TROUBLESHOOT.md - Troubleshooting violations](TROUBLESHOOT.md#Troubleshooting_violations)